helidon-io/helidon-labs/hols/oci-basic-setup/README.md

        2. oci.monitoring.namespace - This can be any string but for this demo, this will be set to `helidon_application`.
        3. oci.logging.id - Application log id that was provisioned by the terraform scripts.

-    **Note:** Make sure to validate that `application.yaml` and `microprofile-config.properties` have been updated by checking that the mentioned config parameters were properly populated.
+    **Note:** Make sure to validate that `application.yaml` and `microprofile-config.properties` were updated by checking that the mentioned config parameters were properly populated.
 12. To prepare for the build, ensure that JDK 21 and Maven 3.8+ exist and are set in the PATH environment variable of the Cloud Shell terminal.
 13. Build the application.
     ```shell